michaelgruczel/The-missing-Android-Guideline/README.md

 #### Other tools

-The list is endless, depending on your need tale a look at ORM mappers (e.g. activedroid, GreenDAO, ORMlite), imageloader (e.g. picasso or Universal-Image-Loader) and many other.
+The list is endless, depending on your needs.
+Take a look at ORM mappers (e.g. activedroid, GreenDAO, ORMlite), imageloader (e.g. picasso or Universal-Image-Loader) and many other.

 Maybe some links can help you: